siderolabs/talos/website/content/v1.1/advanced/extension-services.md

 * `service: <name>`: wait for the service `<name>` to be running and healthy
 * `path: <path>`: wait for the `<path>` to exist
-* `network: [address, connectivity, hostname, etcfiles]`: wait for the specified network readiness checks to succeed
+* `network: [addresses, connectivity, hostname, etcfiles]`: wait for the specified network readiness checks to succeed
 * `time: true`: wait for the NTP time sync

 ### `restart`